Ae3232/headless-cms/content/_index.md

 talentsItemTitle2: Flexibility
 talentsItemDescription2: On-demand workforce adaptable to you ever-changing needs.
 talentsItemImg3: "/images/home/reduced_bureaucracy.svg"
-talentsItemTitle3: Reduced bureaucracy
+talentsItemTitle3: Easy cooperation
-talentsItemDescription3: Less administrative burden than cooperating with a traditional company.
+talentsItemDescription3: Less administrative burden than working with a traditional company.
 Standard contract terms that can be customized to reflect your particular project details.
 talentsItemImg4: "/images/home/cost.svg"